 AGNES DI LEONARDI CM - PRESIDENT

 Agnes is an alumna of the 1998 Canadian Duke of Edinburgh Study Conference and the current President of the Emerging Leaders' Dialogues Canada.
 Agnes Di Leonardi is an executive who has spent most of her career in the automotive industry assuming increasing levels of leadership responsibility.
-Agnes is General Counsel of Sym-Tech Dealer Services, Toronto Canada and formerly General Counsel and Corporate Secretary for Mazda Canada Inc. with overall responsibility for legal compliance, corporate governance and government relations matters and a member of the Executive Team.
+Agnes is General Counsel of Sym-Tech Dealer Services, Toronto Canada and formerly General Counsel and Corporate Secretary for Mazda Canada Inc. As a member of the Executive team, she leads its in-house Regulatory and Compliance team, with overall responsibility for Sym-Tech's legal and compliance matters.

 In June 2018, Agnes was appointed a Member of the Order of Canada in recognition of her leadership in the automotive industry and for her commitment to mentoring and supporting Canadian women leaders through her work with the International Women's Forum of Canada, a global organization with a mission to advance women's leadership.
 In 2016, Agnes was recognized as one of Canada's most respected GCs by The Legal 500 Canada GC Powerlist.